 The list of ineffective cold remedies is long.
 A few of the more common ones that don't work include:

 - Antibiotics.
-These destroy bacteria, but they're no help against cold viruses.
+These attack bacteria, but they're no help against cold viruses.
 Avoid asking your doctor for antibiotics for a cold or using old antibiotics you have on hand.
 You won't get well any faster, and inappropriate use of antibiotics contributes to the serious and growing problem of antibiotic-resistant bacteria.

 - Over-the-counter cold and cough medications in young children.
 OTC cold and cough medications may cause serious and even life-threatening side effects in children.
 The FDA warns against their use in children younger than age 2.
-The Consumer Healthcare Products Association (CHPA) has voluntarily modified consumer product labels on over-the-counter (OTC) cough and cold medicines to state "do not use" in children under 4 years of age, and many companies have stopped manufacturing these products for young children.
+The Consumer Healthcare Products Association has voluntarily modified consumer product labels on OTC cough and cold medicines to state "do not use" in children under 4 years of age, and many companies have stopped manufacturing these products for young children.
 The FDA is evaluating the safety of these medications in older children.

 Cold remedies: What probably doesn't hurt